 Allow the wood to dry before you use Liquid Wood.
 Liquid Wood can be injected or poured into the log where it will surround the existing wood cells and basically petrify them.
 You drill small holes and then use a large (60 cc) syringe with or without a large gauge needle to inject the Liquid Wood into the log.
 These syringes can be purchased at farm stores or veterinary supply stores.
 You won’t need to drill if the wood is really spongy.
 An excellent application for Liquid Wood is a hollow log.
 I’ve tested logs before they were treated with Liquid Wood and then a day afterwards and the difference is amazing.
 You’ll go from hollow to rock solid.
 Just be sure that the log’s entire outer shell is still intact before you blithely pump several gallons of the material into the cavity.
 One of our customers hadn’t realized that his hollow log had a gaping hole on the interior face and he ended up with quite a bit of Liquid Wood in the crawl space before he realized what was happening.

 There has been a lot of talk on the internet lately about penetrating liquid wood epoxies.
-While Liquid Wood does penetrate wood very well, these “penetrating” products use additional solvents and are able to penetrate more deeply into the wood with a resulting loss of structural capabilities due to being.
-Liquid Wood does not contain solvents but you can thin it with acetone if you’d like to make your own (more) penetrating liquid epoxy.
-The manufacturers of Liquid Wood suggest that you mix in no more than 15%.
-Keep in mind though that you will reduce the structural strength by diluting it with acetone.
+While Liquid Wood does penetrate wood very well, these “penetrating” products use additional solvents and are able to penetrate more deeply into the wood with a resulting loss of structural capabilities of the liquid epoxy due to being a ‘thinned product’.

 Either you or the professional you hire will need to be the judge of the condition of your logs and what can be repaired and what should be replaced.
 If you have an extremely ugly and rotted log right by your front door you may want to consider replacing the log or the log face.
 Even a careful restoration may not look original especially since you won’t be putting paint over the log to hide it.
 For reasons against using paint on log homes please see the Restoration #1 article at the web site newsletter library.
 For information on replacing logs read our Restoration Part 3 article.
 While log replacement has its rightful place in the restoration industry often you can save substantial time effort and money by using the epoxies mentioned here.